 With the growing number of cocktail writers and bartenders churning out booze books every year, most anyone can get on the right track to becoming a knowledgeable drinksmith.
-Boning up on cocktail history, spirits and techniques is always a good idea, but where do you turn when you’re looking for real inspiration?
-We tapped some of the industry’s top bar talent to find out which non-booze books taught them how to stand apart.
-These are 10 books without a single cocktail in them that will make you a better bartender, all without mentioning cocktails once.
+Brushing up on cocktail history, spirits and techniques is always a good idea, but sometimes the best inspiration can be hidden in plain sight.
+We tapped some of the industry’s top bar talent to find out which non-booze books taught them how to stand out from the crowd.
+These are 10 expertly-selected books that will make you a better bartender, all without mentioning cocktails once.

 Ferran Adrià, Juli Soler, Albert Adrià (Phaidon Press, $49.95, third edition: Oct.
 15, 2008)

 “This might be my favorite chef-specific book, not because it’s about such an avant-garde altar of a restaurant but because of the creative process described within.
 Truly inspiring.”—Alex Day, partner of Proprietors LLC (Death & Co) and co-author of “Cocktail Codex: Fundamentals, Formulas, Evolutions”

 Julia Cameron (TarcherPerigee, $17, anniversary edition: Oct.
 25, 2016)